 The fun and interesting lesser-known facts make it extremely intriguing and a must-visit on the list of places to see.

 The charming city has an identity of its own.
 With its own language and its own traditions, it is wonderfully unique.
-An insight into the culture of the country is incomplete without a trip to ‘Barça’.
+An insight into Barcelona’s culture and facts of the city is incomplete without first-hand experience of ‘Barça’.
 With a plethora of places to see and activities to engage in, this town has something in store for everyone.